Below are resources that we use for anything related to travel.

 - Movies are a great way to get kids involved and start the discussion of potential destinations.

-- Listen to travel podcasts and learn about others travel adventures.
+- Listen to travel podcasts and learn about other travel adventures.

 - Get lost in books!
 Either fiction or non-fiction, anything to get inspired and explores other places through words.
-So many great books for kids to read and explore – right now my son is reading the Geronimo Stilton book series.
+So many great books for kids to read and explore.

 3. Medical & Travel Insurance

 For Canadian residents, we have up to 6 months that we can be out of the country and not lose our provincial medicare coverage.
 But, while you are away you are not covered for out of country medical expenses (or very limited coverage).
 For us, we ALWAYS get out of country medical insurance for our family, it’s not worth the risk versus the cost for us.

 For travel less than 6 months, we use to have out of country medical coverage with our jobs, so this hadn’t been an extra expense for us.
 Every time you enter back into Canada your clock starts again, so for shorter trips, this is generally not too expensive.

 If you don’t have coverage for short term travel with your work, I would recommend World Nomads insurance.
 We used them for long-term travel but now that our family is self employed this is where get our insurance from.

 For our 1 year trip, after a lot of research, we decided to go with World Nomads for our insurance.
 This provided us with all that we needed to make our family feel safe and have the coverage we needed for 1 year of insurance.
 Our minds were put to ease once we had this.

 We were extremely satisfied with the service they provided.
 It was super easy to use, able to make adjustments, refer to the policy online afterwards and simply add in the countries you are going to for an updated amount.
 We even had to add the USA to our policy while we were travelling to have coverage there.
 It was not on our plan, but they made it easy to add on and be flexible!